Roadmap for ramping up production capacity in the defence industry:

 Norwegian Government earmarks NOK 967 million for boosting the defence industry

-The Norwegian defence industry produces important materiel for Norway, Ukraine and its allies, but the current production capacity is insufficient to meet requirements.
+The Norwegian defence industry produces important materiel for Norway, Ukraine and its allies, but the current production capacity is insufficient to meet needs.
 The Minister of Defence and the Minister of Trade and Industry today announced the Government’s new roadmap for increasing production capacity in Norway.

 As part of the presentation, the Government disclosed that it would contribute NOK 967 million to new measures to increase the Norwegian defence industry’s production capacity.